Staubgeborener/3dprint/README.md

 Adjust the remaining paths in the `.env` file where your files are located or add even more file.
 I am using the default paths.
 If you want to add more files please keep an eye to [line 19](https://github.com/Staubgeborener/3dprint/blob/main/backup_script.sh#L19) of the `backup_script.sh`.

-Since i like to sort the files in appropriate folders i have adjusted the parameter `backup_path` with `./klipper`.
-You could also use `backup_path=.` for example.
+Since i like to sort the files in appropriate folders i have adjusted the parameter `backup_folder` with `./klipper`.
+You could also use `backup_folder=.` for example.

 Thats pretty much it.
 I let the script start automatically every time i start my mainsailos.
 Type `crontab -e` and add this line: